cailleach1310/ares-d6system-plugin/README.md

 Minimum value of dice for attributes in chargen.

 #### extranormal_attributes
 Extranormal attributes are listed here, as some of the limitations are not valid for them.
+If you don't have any extranormal attributes on your game, set this to '{}'.

 ### d6system_skills.rb
 #### max_skill_cg_dice